Bandeirantes: Gold hunting

-In addition to capturing natives as slaves, bandeiras also helped to extend the power of Portugal by expanding its control over the Brazilian interior.
-Along with the exploration and settlement of this territory the bandeiras also discovered mineral wealth for the Portuguese, which they had been previously unable to profit from.
+In addition to capturing natives as slaves, bandeiras helped to extend the power of Portugal by expanding its control over the Brazilian interior.
+Along with the exploration and settlement of this territory the bandeiras discovered mineral wealth for the Portuguese, which they had been previously unable to profit from.

 In the 1660s, the Portuguese government offered rewards to those who discovered gold and silver deposits in inner Brazil.
-So the bandeirantes, driven by profit, ventured into the depths of Brazil not only to enslave natives, but also to find mines and receive government rewards.
+The bandeirantes, driven by profit, ventured into the depths of Brazil to enslave natives and find mines and receive government rewards.
 As the number of natives diminished, the bandeirantes began to focus more intensely on finding minerals.

-These exploration by the Bandeirantes set in motion what would be called the Brazilian Gold Rush of the 1690s.
-The gold rush would be one of the largest in the world and would produce the largest gold mines in South America.
-With the discovery of gold by Bandeirantes in the mountains of Minas Gerais.
-This caused many people from the north of Brazil to go down south in hopes of finding gold.
+These exploration by the Bandeirantes set in motion the Brazilian Gold Rush of the 1690s.
+The gold rush was one of the largest in the world and produced the largest gold mines in South America.
+Bandeirantes discovered gold in the mountains of Minas Gerais.
+This caused many people from the north of Brazil to go south in hopes of finding gold.

+Expansion of the bandeirantes to the south

+The bandeirantes expanded towards the South both due to the progressive occupation of the territory and due to wars, fights or battles.

 Legacy

 The bandeirantes were responsible for the discovery of mineral wealth, and, along with the missionaries, for the territorial enlargement of central and southern Brazil.
 This mineral wealth made Portugal wealthy during the 18th century.
-As a result of the bandeiras, the Captaincy of São Vicente became the basis of the Viceroyalty of Brazil, which would go on to encompass the current states of Santa Catarina, Paraná, São Paulo, Minas Gerais, Goiás, part of Tocantins, and both Northern and Southern Mato Grosso.
+As a result of the bandeiras, the Captaincy of São Vicente became the basis of the Viceroyalty of Brazil, which encompassed the current states of Santa Catarina, Paraná, São Paulo, Minas Gerais, Goiás, part of Tocantins, and both Northern and Southern Mato Grosso.

 The bandeirantes were also responsible for unsteady relations between the Spanish Empire and the Portuguese Empire, as they essentially conducted an undeclared war on indigenous residents allied with Spain or the Jesuits.
 With only a few outlying Spanish settlements surviving and the majority of Jesuit missions overrun, the de facto control by Portugal over most of what is now the Southeast, Southern, and Central West territory of Brazil was recognized by the Treaties of Madrid in 1750 and San Ildefonso in 1777.
-Additionally, Portugal officially expelled the Jesuits in 1759, further reducing the ability of the Jesuits to fight back.
+Portugal expelled the Jesuits in 1759, further reducing the ability of the Jesuits to fight back.